CIP Highway Partners

 - Expand the pool of qualified D/M/W/SBEs and HUBs certified to perform highway construction

 - Increase dollars spent with local D/M/W/SBEs and HUBs in highway construction

 - Grow bonding capacity of D/M/W/SBEs and HUBs

-- Increase number of D/M/W/SBEs and HUBs capable of serving in prime roles
+- Increase the number of D/M/W/SBEs and HUBs capable of serving in prime roles

-- Education: Develop greater understanding of key requirements for the highway industry
+- Education: Develop a greater understanding of key requirements for the highway industry

-- Availability: Expand pool of firms ready, willing, and able to perform highway construction work.
+- Availability: Expand the pool of firms ready, willing, and able to perform highway construction work.

 - Capacity: Help strengthen the skill set and business acumen of interested firms.

 - Utilization: Expand the participation of firms in North Texas Tollway Authority and Texas Department of Transportation procurements to increase the potential use of these firms to perform highway work.